aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-codecatalyst-pipeline.md

     * [Fully Separated](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/fully-separated-operating-model.html) - Restrict the role that CDK uses for CloudFormation execution to only create resources from approved product portfolios in [AWS Service Catalog](https://aws.amazon.com/servicecatalog/).
 Ownership of creating the products in Service Catalog is owned by the **Platform Engineering** team and operational support of Service Catalog is owned by the **Platform Operations** team.
 The **Platform Engineering** team should publish CDK constructs internally that provision AWS resources through Service Catalog.
 Update the CDK app in the `infrastructure/` directory to use CDK constructs provided by the `Platform Engineering` team.
 Use a [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file to require all changes to the `infrastructure/` directory be approved by the **Application Operations** team.
 Additionally, restrict permissions to the **Manual Approval** action to only allow members of the **Application Operations** to approve.
     * [Separated AEO and IEO with Centralized Governance](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/separated-aeo-and-ieo-with-centralized-governance.html) - Restrict the role that CDK uses for CloudFormation execution to only create resources from approved product portfolios in [AWS Service Catalog](https://aws.amazon.com/servicecatalog/).
 Ownership of creating the products in Service Catalog is owned by the **Platform Engineering** team and operational support of Service Catalog is owned by the **Platform Engineering** team.
 The **Platform Engineering** team should publish CDK constructs internally that provision AWS resources through Service Catalog.
 Update the CDK app in the `infrastructure/` directory to use CDK constructs provided by the `Platform Engineering` team.
     * [Separated AEO and IEO with Decentralized Governance](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/separated-aeo-and-ieo-with-decentralized-governance.html) - The **Platform Engineering** team should publish CDK constructs internally that provision AWS resources in manner that achieve organizational compliance.
 Update the CDK app in the `infrastructure/` directory to use CDK constructs provided by the `Platform Engineering` team.

-???+ faq "Where is manual testing performed in this pipeline?"
-    Ideally, all testing is accomplished through automation in the **Integration Tests** and **Acceptance Tests** actions.
-If an organization relies on people manually executing tests then these tests would be performed in the **Gamma Stage**.
-The **Manual Approval** action would be required and the approval would be granted by a Quality Assurance team member once the manual testing completes successfully.